Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

+\begin{remark}{ The proof of \cref{prp:convpnp} regards the case of firmly non expansive denoisers.
+If one manages to employ a $\den$ such that it is an actual proximal operator, \emph{i.e.}, $\den=\prox_\rho$ for some unknown $\rho$, then the convergence follows directly from \cref{prp:convpnp}.
+In this case, however, the limit point $\tilde\vx$ solves a primal problem whose objective functional is unknown, so that the objective functional of the corresponding primal problem is $KL(\vH\cdot;\vg) + \rho(\cdot) + \iota_{\rd_+^n}$.} \end{remark}

-The PnpSplit+ algorithm is almost parameter-free, the sole choice to be done is setting the value for $\gamma$.
-Anyway, it is well-known that the performance of ADMM strongly depends on the value of $\gamma$: the literature \cite{He2000,Wang2001,Zanni2015} presents an adaptive strategy to overcome this issue.
+\begin{remark} { The performance of ADMM is related to the choice of the parameter $\gamma$: the literature \cite{He2000,Wang2001,Zanni2015} presents an adaptive strategy to overcome this issue.
 Such strategy relies on two quantities, namely the primal and dual residuals:

-This two quantities provides insights on the upper bound on the absolute error among the objective function and its minimum value at the current iterate \cite{Zanni2015}.
-These residuals are employed to design an adaptive strategy for selecting the value for $\gamma$, and the convergence af ADMM is assured provided that $\gamma$ stabilizes after a fixed number of iteration. \cref{al:pnpsplit+} can be modified inserting the following $\gamma$-scheduler after the update of the Lagrangian parameters.
+These two quantities provides insights on the upper bound on the absolute error among the objective function and its minimum value at the current iterate \cite{Zanni2015}.
+These residuals are employed to design an adaptive strategy for selecting the value for $\gamma$, and the convergence of ADMM is assured provided that $\gamma$ stabilizes after a fixed number of iteration.
+This strategy is investigated in \cref{ssec:gamma}.} \end{remark}

-where $\alpha$ and $\mu$ are positive values greater than 1.
-A first glance, it seems that the number of parameters to set rises from one to four: actually, $\alpha$ and $\mu$ can be set really close to 1 and the only parameters to set remain $\gamma^0$ and $k_{max}$.